JetBrains/resharper-angularjs/README.md

 # resharper-angularjs

-A plugin for ReSharper that adds support for AngularJS.
-It currently only supports ReSharper 7.1.
+A plugin for ReSharper 7.1 that adds support for AngularJS.

 ## What does it do? ##

-The plugin is in very early stages of development.
-Currently it provides code completion intellisense for AngularJS attributes in HTML files.
+This plugin provides code completion for AngularJS attributes in HTML files.
+It supports the standard "ng-" sytnax, as well as the "data-ng-" syntax.

-There is currently no download, one will be made available soon.

-Any and all feature suggestions are welcome, please post enough details to the Issues sections.
+The plugin also installs a set of Live Templates for frequently used constructs, grouped into helpers for module, directive, scope, global, html and routing.
+They can be seen and edited in the Templates Explorer.

+The Live Templates are based on the IntelliJ templates by [Pawel Kozlowski](https://github.com/angularjs-livetpls/angularjs-webstorm-livetpls).

+## How do I get it? ##

+If you wish to just install a copy of the plugins without building yourself:

+- Download the latest zip file: [resharper-angularjs.1.0.zip](http://download.jetbrains.com/resharper/plugins/resharper-angularjs.1.0.zip)
+- Extract everything
+- Run the Install-AngularJS.7.1.bat file

+## Building ##

+To build the source, you need the [ReSharper 7.1 SDK](http://www.jetbrains.com/resharper/download/index.html) installed.
+Then just open the src\resharper-angularjs.sln file and build.